Pulmonary Embolism

 What is a pulmonary embolism?

-A blockage in an artery in the lungs.
+A blockage of an artery in the lungs, typically caused by a blood clot.

-Imaging tests such as CT scan or lung ventilation-perfusion scan.
+Typically diagnosed with imaging tests such as CT scan or ventilation-perfusion scan.

-What are the complications of a pulmonary embolism?
+What are the complications of untreated pulmonary embolism?

 If you have any feedback, please get in touch.